Get your Heavy Mechanical Certification

 For the Diesel Engine Trade stream you will complete the Level 1 apprenticeship or the Heavy Mechanical Foundations program and once you complete the required hours with your employer you will return to a training provider to complete your second level of training which will consist of eight weeks.

 Please confirm with your employer which stream of training you require as they will know which one you need for the type of work you are involved in.
-Once you confirm the stream you will need to register properly with the Industry Training Authority who will adjust your profile accordingly.
+Once you confirm the stream you will need to register properly with Skilled Trades BC who will adjust your profile accordingly.

 If you are not currently working as a Heavy Mechanical Technician, you will need to enroll in UFV's Heavy Mechanical Foundation program to gain the entry-level skills needed to secure employment.
 As a graduate of the program, you get advanced apprenticeship placement when you find an employer to sponsor you.